 Have a waste free Halloween

-Halloween is the third biggest sales period for retailers in the UK behind Christmas and Easter.
-With an increase in sales comes a corresponding increase in waste.
-Unfortunately, because many Halloween items are designed to be used only for a few hours, and are often made using inexpensive non-recyclable materials, the cost to the environment is high and dealing with the resultant waste can be a Halloween nightmare.
+Halloween is the third biggest sales period for retailers in the UK after Christmas and Easter and unfortunately, with an increase in sales comes a corresponding increase in waste.
+Many Halloween items are designed to be used for a short time only and not built to last, often made using inexpensive non-recyclable materials.
+The environmental impact is high and dealing with the resultant waste can be a Halloween nightmare.

 Top tips for a low waste Halloween